aderaaij/totallystatical/readme.md

 **24/07/2017**
 * 🚀 Update all packages to the latest versions
 * 🛁 Clean up of the gulpfile.js, now consistently coded and linted
+* ⚒ Fix problem with new inline pug variables

 ### v2.1.0
 **02/07/2017**